Helperbird/website/src/pages/help/how-to-change-the-font-on-any-page.md

 new: false
 updated: false
 layout: templates/new/help/post.html
-title: How to Change the Font on Any Website
+title: How to Use the Font Changer Feature in Helperbird
-description: Customize your browsing experience by effortlessly changing the font on any website with Helperbird's easy-to-use extension.
-Follow our step-by-step guide to learn how.
+description: Learn how to use Helperbird's Font Changer feature to choose dyslexia-friendly fonts like Lexend and OpenDyslexic.
+This guide walks you through enabling the feature and selecting the best font for easier reading
 keywords: Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
 url: help/how-to-change-the-font-on-any-page/
+permalink:  help/how-to-change-the-font-on-any-page/
 name: Helperbird Staff
 headerTags: []
 tags: Features